 - 1 cup semi-sweet chocolate chips

-- Line the bottom and sides of a loaf pan with wax paper or plastic wrap.
+- Line the bottom and sides of a 9 x 5 inch loaf pan with wax paper or plastic wrap.
 Straighten as smoothly as possible.
 Leave around 8 inches of overhang.

 - Roughly crush the vanilla wafers and divided into 4 equal portions.